Acizza/mal-rs/README.md

 * Getting misc. info and statistics from a user's anime and manga list
 * Verifying user credentials

+Please note that you cannot currently browse the documentation on docs.rs because it is using an outdated version of the compiler, which causes the build to fail.
+If you would like to browse the documentation offline, you can quickly build it yourself by running `cargo doc` in your project directory and then access it by opening `./target/doc/mal/index.html` in your web browser.

 # Usage
 By default, the library builds with support to work with both anime and manga.
 If you need to search for / perform operations on both the user's anime and manga list, you can simply add `mal` as a dependency to your `Cargo.toml` file: